tewhatuora/api-standards/docs/api-publishing/05-ImplementationGuides.md

 ## Implementation Guide Source

-Implementation Guide FHIR resources and supporting artifacts **SHOULD** be stored in a public git repository on [GitHub](https:///github.com).
-Comments, feedback and suggestions from sector API Consumers on FHIR resources and associated documentation **SHOULD** be managed through GitHub using the standard features for raising and tracking issues on the site.
+Implementation Guide FHIR resources and supporting artifacts **SHOULD** be stored in a public git repository such as on [GitHub](https:///github.com).
+Comments, feedback and suggestions from sector API Consumers on FHIR resources and associated documentation **SHOULD** be managed through raising and tracking issues on the site.